xoopscube/xupdate-store/docs/getstart.md

 ## GIT commit

-Enter git status to see the changes to be committed.
+- Enter 'git status' to see the changes to be committed.
-Enter git commit -m '<commit_message>'
+- Enter 'git commit -m <commit_message>'
-at the command line to commit new files/changes to the local repository.
+  at the command line to commit new files changes to the local repository.
+  For the '<commit_message>'
-For the <commit_message>, you can enter anything that describes the changes you are committing.
+  you can enter anything that describes the changes you are committing.
-Commit files to the xupdate-store Git repository.
+- Commit files to the xupdate-store Git repository.

 ## [](#header-2)Branch gh-pages